danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 | Query Parameter | | May break OSS viewers |
 | URI Path Segment | Closer to DICOM standard | |

-We want to be consistent across all APIs, and consider how changefeed and DICOM cast will be affected.

-Zeiss creates dynamic test environments.
-So this may result in too many support requests if we do not make it auto for the customers.
+This allows us to maintain a consistent approach across all APIs.
+It also allows us to enable the feature with minimal interruption to existing services, as the partition segment is optional.

+## Partition Id

-We will be introducing a optional partitionId in all the operations.
-If the partitionId is not given, then the default partitionId `Microsoft.Default` will be used.
+We will be introducing a optional partition id in all operations.
+This id will either be a unique string composed of unreserved and safe characters, or a GUID.
+In either case, the id will be created by the client.

+If the partition id is not given, then a default value will be used.
+If we choose strings, the default value will be `Microsoft.Default`.
+If we choose GUIDs, the default value will be `Guid.Empty` (`00000000-0000-0000-0000-000000000000`).

 ## SQL Data Model Updates
 - Add a new column to the below tables.
-It will be a Not nullable column with a default value.
+It will be a non-nullable column with a default value based on the decision above.
+The approach below assumes GUID.
-  - Max length of the paritionId will be 36 characters (guid with hyphens)
+  - Max length of the partition id will be 36 characters (GUID with hyphens)
-  -

 ```
 CREATE TABLE dbo.Study (